|Roberts Hall (R) 401|

 Carriuolo is the author of more than 30 publications with regional, national or international audiences.
 Paul Simon, while a U.S. senator, read into the Congressional Record one of her essays originally published in The Chronicle of Higher Education.
 Carriuolo has published three essays in The Chronicle of Higher Education.
 A recent essay described the campus-wide budget review process that saved $3/4M in her first year as president.
 She has also published an essay in Education Week, the K-12 companion periodical to The Chronicle of Higher Education.
 At the invitation of Dr. John Gardner, creator of the internationally known Freshman-Year Experience series, Carriuolo also wrote a monograph on PK-16 partnerships.

 Carriuolo has worked with a number of regional, national and international higher education and business organizations as a consultant, is affiliated with several professional associations, and is a past president of the National Association for Developmental Education.
 In 2009, she received national recognition for her lifelong achievement in developmental education when named a CLADEA fellow.
 Carriuolo is a longstanding member of the board of the Journal of Developmental Education.
 She was also the founding statewide leader of the Rhode Island Chapter of the American Council on Education's network of women leaders in higher education.
-She also served on the board of New England Dollars for Scholars and on the executive committee of the statewide Campus Compact.
 She is currently a member of the board of the Tech Collective.
 She also serves on the Vets (Veterans Memorial Auditorium) board, the Providence Foundation, the Transportation Committee of the Providence Chamber of Commerce and the Board of Directors of Crossroads Rhode Island.
 In addition, Carriuolo is chair of the presidents council of the Little East, on the review board for the Journal of College Reading and Learning (JCRL) and serves as the secretary on the executive committee of the Board of Trustees for the New England Association of Schools and Colleges (NEASC).
-She was also appointed by Governor Chafee to serve on the boards of Commerce RI and the Commodores and is a member of RI Congressman Jim Langevin’s Education Advisory Committee.
+She was also serves on the boards of Commerce RI and the Commodores and is a member of RI Congressman Jim Langevin’s Education Advisory Committee.